Understanding workload pricing in Splunk Cloud Platform

 Splunk Virtual Compute

-Splunk Cloud Platform workloads are measured with Splunk Virtual Compute (SVCs) units, while Splunk Enterprise and Splunk Data Stream Processor workloads are measured with virtual Central Processing Units (vCPUs).
-Compute is the processing, memory, and input/output capacity consumed for search and analytics workloads.
-It provides a consistent level of search and ingest equal to the SVC performance benchmark.
-This Splunk-created benchmark ensures that SVCs continue to provide the same or better levels of performance as underlying infrastructure or software configurations evolve.
-Splunk captures SVC utilization measurements for each machine every few seconds.
-We calculate SVC usage for your Splunk Cloud Platform environment by aggregating these utilization measurements across all the machines for each hour.
-When aggregating the granular measurements into hourly numbers, we take care to remove the effects of unexpected outliers.
-You can view your hourly SVC consumption anytime in the Cloud Monitoring Console.
-The total number of SVCs you need is equal to the maximum compute resources used during your peak window of usage.
+Splunk Cloud Platform workloads are measured with Splunk Virtual Compute (SVCs) units.
+An SVC is a unit of compute and related resources that provides a consistent level of search and ingest equal to the SVC benchmark.
+This Splunk-created unit ensures that SVCs continue to provide the same or better levels of performance as underlying infrastructure or software configurations evolve.
+Splunk Cloud Platform captures SVC utilization measurements for each machine every few seconds.
+You can view your hourly SVC utilization anytime in the Cloud Monitoring Console.
+The total number of SVCs you need is the maximum compute resources anticipated for your peak demands.
+Thus, this model involves the purchase of a fixed capacity of SVCs.

-The movement to a workload pricing model is coupled with Workload Management, a rich set of capabilities that provide fine-grained, rules-based control of resource prioritization.
+Because the Workload Pricing model puts you in control, you can drive more value out of the Splunk Cloud Platform by optimizing your system and usage patterns.
+This is enabled by Workload Management, a rich set of capabilities that provide fine-grained, rules-based control of resource prioritization.
 This rule-based framework lets you set rules that automatically manage your system resources in the following ways:

-- You can prioritize critical searches and flexibly manage workloads during peak / off-peak times using schedule-based rules.
+- You can prioritize critical searches and manage workloads during peak/off-peak times using schedule-based rules.

 - You can place searches in different pools and also provide granular access controls to certain users, so they have the ability to choose their own workload pools.